 Patients who should NOT be taking Renflexis or other brands of infliximab include:

-- Patients who have had a previous serious allergic reaction to Renflexis
+- Anyone who has had a previous serious allergic reaction to Renflexis

 - Possibly patients who have cancer or have had a past history of certain cancers